-By far the largest wine-growing region in the US state of California, stretching from north to south for more than half of the state over a distance of more than 600 kilometres.
-Occasionally it is also called Inland Valleys or Delta & Inland.
-To the west are the two regions Central Coast and North Coast, and in the eastern center is the Sierra Foothills region.
-The vast Central Valley covers a total of 220,000 hectares of vineyards.
-Of these, 140,000 hectares are planted with wine grapes and 80,000 hectares are used for the production of table grapes and raisins, which are important in California.
-It also produces the base wines for over 90% of California's spirits.
+By far the largest wine-growing region in the US state of California, stretching over 600 kilometres from north to south across more than half of the state.
+It is sometimes also called the Inland Valleys or Delta & Inland.
+To the west are the two regions Central Coast and North Coast, and in the eastern centre the Sierra Foothills region.
+The huge Central Valley covers a total of 220,000 hectares of vineyards.
+Of this, 140,000 hectares are planted with wine grapes and 80,000 hectares are used for the important production of table grapes and sultanas in California.
+The base wines for over 90% of California's spirits are also produced here.
 The Central Valley is one of the most productive agricultural regions in the world.
-It is interspersed with pastures, orchards, grain fields and vineyards.
-The soils consist throughout of fertile, sandy loam.
-It has a very homogeneous, warm climate (these are the climate regions IV and V).
+It is dotted with pastures, orchards, grain fields and vineyards.
+The soils consist entirely of fertile, sandy loam.
+A very homogeneous, warm climate prevails (these are climate regions IV and V).